 That’s it.
 I don’t need anything else to go down there.
 This is what makes sense for us.
 Your list may be different but always try to think of the essentials that you need and try to avoid turning the space into storage for unnecessary things.

 Choose Storage Options That Work Best for Your Space and Needs

 So, I knew what was going in there and now I needed some containers to put everything in.
 I wanted to give it a uniform look like I did when I organized my pantry.

 The OXO containers are great because they’re clear, and I can see exactly when I’m running low on something.
-If the OXO containers are a bit above your budget, you can find a great, more affordable, alternative here.
+If the OXO containers are a bit above your budget, you can find a great, more affordable, alternative.
 Our paper towel rolls are always just thrown in the cabinet, so I wanted to get a paper towel holder that would keep it in one place.
-This is the one I decided on.
+This is the paper towel roll I decided on.
 It’s very sturdy and got great reviews.

 There are a lot of neat organizational products for under the kitchen sink but, unfortunately, most of them don’t work under mine.
-We have a drawer under the cabinet, so the pipes take up most of the space in there.
-So none of the cool under cabinet shelves and products worked for me.
-You can see some here
+We have a drawer under the cabinet and the pipes take up most of the space in there.
+So, none of the cool under cabinet shelves and products worked for me but they may work for you!

 Spruce up Your Containers With Labels